 The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location yet.

-We are working to position SSM as a competitive and ideal candidate for the Canada Water Agency location and preparing a Proposal for the Agency.
+We are working to position Sault Ste.
+Marie as a competitive and ideal candidate for the Canada Water Agency location and preparing a Proposal for the Agency.

 The City of Sault Ste.
-Marie has partnered with the Lake Huron Collaborative’s Dr. Elaine Ho-Tassone to lead a series of community discussions.
-We have scheduled eight events, four of which are online and four of which will be held in-person.
-To find out more information visit the online form here.
+Marie partnered with the Lake Huron Collaborative’s Dr. Elaine Ho-Tassone to lead a series of community discussions.
+We completed ten events in both online and in-person formats to gather input from local organizations, Indigenous persons, youth (ages 15-24), and the general public.